PAM: Hi everyone! I’m Pam Laricchia from livingjoyfully.ca and today I’m here with Jen Kobrick. Hi Jen!

 PAM: Jen connected with me recently and suggested this topic and she passionately shared some really great thoughts around the value of the unschooling mindset when it comes to parenting younger children.
 I’m so excited that she agreed to chat with me today and we managed to arrange it.

 So, to get it started, Jen …

 Can you share with us a bit about you and your family?

 JEN: I am a massage therapist by trade although I don’t do very much of that right now.
 I’m interested in travel and a lot of creative pursuits like knitting and cooking and things like that.
 My husband Ryan is a professor of space flight operations and all-around space geek.

-My son Rafi will be three in July so he is not technically unschooling age yet, but he loves cars and all sorts of vehicles, he loves Legos, he loves plants in the garden, he loves animals and he has a very strong-willed and persistent and opinionated little soul which I’m grateful for every day because it has pushed me as a parent, much more than a laid-back kid would have done.
+My son Rafi will be three in July so he is not technically unschooling age yet, but he loves cars and all sorts of vehicles parts like when he did the search for Amc Hornets for sale, he loves Legos, he loves plants in the garden, he loves animals and he has a very strong-willed and persistent and opinionated little soul which I’m grateful for every day because it has pushed me as a parent, much more than a laid-back kid would have done.